OpenSourceLynix/falcon/README.md

-> [!NOTE]
-> This client area is not made form scratch we used Palladium and tailwind css and others!

 # Falcon
-Falcon is an open-source client area used by Lynix Game Server Hosting and it's not a fork of Heliactyl
+Falcon is an open-source client area for pterodactyl panel

 ### Features
 Resource Management (Use it to create servers, gift them, etc)